-In the table labelled Paired Samples Test you need to look in the final column, labelled Sig.
+In the table labelled Paired Samples Test, you need to look in the final column, labelled Sig.
 (2-tailed)-this is your probability value.
-If this value is less than .05 (e.g. .04, .01, .001), then you can conclude that there is a significant difference between your two scores.
-In the example given above the probability value is .000.
+If this value is less than .05 (e.g. .04, .01, .001), you can conclude that there is a significant difference between your two scores.
+In the example given above, the probability value is .000.
 This has actually been rounded down to three decimal places-it means that the actual probability value was less than .0005.
 This value is substantially smaller than our specified alpha value of .05.
 Therefore, we can conclude that there is a significant difference in the Fear of Statistics Test scores at Time 1 and at Time 2.
-Take note of the t-value (in this case, 5.39) and the degrees of freedom (df=29), as you will need these when you report your results.
+Take note of the t value (in this case, 5.39) and the degrees of freedom (df=29), as you will need these when you report your results.
+You should also note that the Mean decrease was 2.67, with a 95 per cent confidence interval stretching from a Lower bound of 1.66 to to an Upper bound of 3.68.